We all must answer one day to our God, the Creator of the universe and all that is in it!

 Titus 3:4-7 But when the kindness of God our Savior and His love for mankind appeared, 5 He saved us, not on the basis of deeds which we have done in righteousness, but according to His mercy, by the washing of regeneration and renewing by the Holy Spirit, 6 whom He poured out upon us richly through Jesus Christ our Savior, 7 so that being justified by His grace we would be made heirs according to the hope of eternal life.

-What a gracious and loving God we have, despite our many sins against Him.
+Think about what a gracious and loving God we have, despite our many sins against Him!

-We see the bad news turn into good news in Ephesians chapter 2…
+For those who are willing to repent, we see the bad news turn into good news in Ephesians 2…

 Eph 2:1-10 And you were dead in your trespasses and sins, 2 in which you formerly walked according to the course of this world, according to the prince of the power of the air, of the spirit that is now working in the sons of disobedience.
 3 Among them we too all formerly lived in the lusts of our flesh, indulging the desires of the flesh and of the mind, and were by nature children of wrath, even as the rest.